Cradle Cap Do’s and Don’ts for a Healthy Baby Scalp

 Don’t: Use Harsh Soaps or Shampoos

-While it may be tempting to reach for strong soaps or shampoos that promise quick results, using harsh products on your baby’s sensitive scalp can do more harm than good.
-Instead of alleviating cradle cap, these products may irritate the skin further.
-Here are some reasons to avoid harsh soaps and shampoos:
+Reaching for strong soaps or shampoos that promise quick results may seem tempting, but using harsh products on your baby’s sensitive scalp can do more harm than good.
+Instead of clearing up cradle cap, these products often irritate the skin further.

 Using harsh soaps on your baby’s delicate scalp can worsen cradle cap and cause unnecessary irritation.
 Choose gentle, hypoallergenic products for the best care.

-Opt for gentle, hypoallergenic options formulated specifically for infants to promote healing and comfort.
-Your baby’s delicate skin deserves the best care.
+Opt for gentle, hypoallergenic options formulated specifically for infants.
+Your baby’s delicate skin deserves that care.

 Do: Gently Brush or Comb the Scalp